Cograph: Superclasses

 The characterization of cographs by the property that every clique and maximal independent set have a nonempty intersection is a stronger version of the defining property of strongly perfect graphs, in which there every induced subgraph contains an independent set that intersects all maximal cliques.
 In a cograph, every maximal independent set intersects all maximal cliques.
 Thus, every cograph is strongly perfect.

 The fact that cographs are P4-free implies that they are perfectly orderable.
 In fact, every vertex order of a cograph is a perfect order which further implies that max clique finding and min colouring can be found in linear time with any greedy colouring and without the need for a cotree decomposition.

 Every cograph is a distance-hereditary graph, meaning that every induced path in a cograph is a shortest path.
-The cographs may be characterized among the distance-hereditary graphs as having diameter two in each connected component.
+The cographs may be characterized among the distance-hereditary graphs as having diameter at most two in each connected component.

 Every cograph is also a comparability graph of a series-parallel partial order, obtained by replacing the disjoint union and join operations by which the cograph was constructed by disjoint union and ordinal sum operations on partial orders.

 Because strongly perfect graphs, perfectly orderable graphs, distance-hereditary graphs, and comparability graphs are all perfect graphs, cographs are also perfect.